 We were all beginners once!
 Yoga has changed our lives and we look to ensure that we guide your early Yoga experience so that you can take this amazing journey as well.
-Please come to any “All Levels” class on the schedule.
+We have a 5pm class every Wednesday called Foundations.
+It’s perfect for beginners.
+Also, please come to any “All Levels” class on the schedule.
 All levels is exactly that – it’s for beginners as well as more advanced students.
 Every level is welcome and will be just fine.
 Walk-ins welcome any time!

 New to our studio?
 Try for FREE: Sign-up for a free class here